biocore/mmvec/README.md

 pip install mmvec
 ```

-If you are planning on using GPUs, be sure to `pip install tensorflow-gpu`.
+If you are planning on using GPUs, be sure to `pip install tensorflow-gpu <= 1.14.0`.

 MMvec can also be installed via conda as follows